Post-Brexit, Europeans More Favorable Toward EU

 At the other end of the spectrum, Italians, Hungarians and Greeks tend to lack confidence in Merkel.
 Greeks are particularly skeptical of Merkel’s leadership, with over eight-in-ten saying they have no confidence she will do the right thing in world affairs.

 Despite mixed reviews, overall confidence in Merkel is on the upswing in Europe.
-Compared with 2016, faith in Merkel has increased in six of nine European nations.
-Merkel’s ratings have gone up 13 percentage points in Poland, 12 points in Spain, 9 points in the UK, 8 points in France and Hungary, and 6 points in the Netherlands.
+Compared with 2016, faith in Merkel has increased in eight of nine European nations.
+Merkel’s ratings have gone up 13 percentage points in Poland, 12 points in Spain, 9 points in the UK, 8 points in France and Hungary, and 6 points in the Netherlands, Italy and Greece.

 Although Merkel is avowedly center-right in her political orientation, in a number of countries surveyed, people who identify with the political left are more partial to the German chancellor’s leadership than those on the right.
 In Poland, just 39% of people on the right express confidence in Merkel, compared with 63% of people on the left.
 A similarly large ideological gap exists in Hungary (23 percentage points) and there are smaller gaps in Italy (13 points), the UK (11 points) and the Netherlands (6 points).
 Even in Germany, Merkel gets higher ratings for her capacity to handle international relations from those on the left (86%) than those on the right (75%).